inet-framework/openflow/README.md

     * [https://doc.omnetpp.org/omnetpp/InstallGuide.pdf](https://doc.omnetpp.org/omnetpp/InstallGuide.pdf)
 3. Get INET framework 3.8.3
     * [https://inet.omnetpp.org/Download.html](https://inet.omnetpp.org/Download.html)
+    * Disable the feature 'visualization' and all dependent features (causes build issues)
-6. Get OpenFlow framework
+4. Get OpenFlow framework
-    * GitHub: Clone framework and import it in OMNEST/OMNeT++
+    * GitHub: Clone this repository and import it in OMNEST/OMNeT++
-6. Select at least the following INET Project Features TCP Common, TCP(INET), IPv4 protocol, IPv6 protocol, Multi network layer, UDP protocol, SCTP, Ethernet, PPP, MPLS support (incl.
-LDP and RSVP-TE), HTTPTools, IEEE802.1d
+5. Working with the framework
+    * Start the scenarios in the framework

 ## Continuous Integration
 The build state of the master branch is monitored: